 I have above average income but I pay a lot of alimony and child support.
-Can i qualify for chapter 7 bankruptcy?
+Can I qualify for chapter 7 bankruptcy?

-you pay lots of alimony and child support, that might help you pass the Chapter 7 means test and qualify for Chapter 7 bankruptcy.
+If you pay lots of alimony and child support, that might help you pass the Chapter 7 means test and qualify for Chapter 7 bankruptcy.

 (For comprehensive information on the means test and how it works, see Nolo's articles and Q&As on the means test in Chapter 7 bankruptcy.)